 Chapter 1: Introduction

-Big data refers to complex data collections that cannot be accurately and efficiently completed with traditional data management systems in terms of data processing and application.
+Big data refers to complex data collections that cannot be accurately and efficiently completed with traditional data management systems in terms of data processing and application (ref).
 Due to the need to comply with regulatory requirements, historical and current health departments have generated a large amount of patient and practitioner data [7].
 The effective use of medical big data can bring huge benefits to medical providers and patients.
 These benefits include: improving the quality and efficiency of healthcare planning and delivery [8], early disease detection (to facilitate intervention and treatment), customized health management, and effective detection of fraudulent healthcare behaviors [9].
 The McKinsey Global Institute believes that the effective use of medical big data generated in the United States has the potential to increase the value of more than 300 billion US dollars each year, of which 66% of the value is related to the reduction of medical expenditure [10].

 Although the development potential of big data is huge, it also brings many problems and new challenges.
 On the one hand, the storage and transmission of such a huge data set, analysis and processing are difficult to achieve.
 Furthermore, in big data, the meanings not only structured data, but also unstructured and semi-structured data.
 Therefore, many medical big data are underutilized and left unused in large digital repositories [12].